hashicorp/terraform/website/source/docs/commands/plan.html.markdown

 Terraform itself does not encrypt the plan file.
-It is highly recommended to encrypt the plan file if you intend to transfer it or keep it at rest for an extended priod of time.
+It is highly recommended to encrypt the plan file if you intend to transfer it or keep it at rest for an extended period of time.

 Future versions of Terraform will make plan files more secure.